 About Superior Group of Companies, Inc.

-Superior Uniform Group works to keep its business all sewn up.
+Superior Group of Companies works to keep its business all sewn up.
 The company makes work clothing and accessories for US employees in several industries.
 The apparel firm designs, makes, and markets uniforms for employees in the medical and health fields, as well as those who work in hotels, fast food joints and other restaurants, and public safety, industrial, and commercial markets.
-About half of its products are sold under the Fashion Seal brand.
-The company also makes and distributes specialty labels, such as Martin's, Worklon, Blade, and UniVogue.
+The company also makes and distributes specialty labels, such as BAMKO, Tangerine, and PublicIdentity.
 Chairman Gerald Benstock and his son, CEO Michael, run company, which began as Superior Surgical Mfg.
 Co. in 1920.

 From its headquarters in Florida, Superior Uniform serves to outfit companies and customers nationwide, boasting manufacturing operations overseas.
-Suppliers in Central American typically produce more than 50% of the company's products.
-It operates in El Salvador, Costa Rica, and the US through its The Office Gurus businesses.
+It operates in El Salvador, Belize, Jamaica, and the US through its The Office Gurus businesses.
 It has domestic facilities in Georgia, Arkansas, Mississippi, Arkansas, Louisiana, and California, international facilities are located in El Salvador, Haiti, Jamaica, and Belice.

 10055 Seminole Blvd